 Remove dropped pins

-To drop a ping, just tap and hold anywhere on a map.
-To remove it, tap it, then tap the Dropped Pin label and choose Remove Pin on the next screen.
+To drop a pin, just tap and hold anywhere on a map.
+To remove it, tap it, then tap the Dropped Pin label and choose Remove Marker on the next screen.

 Preview addresses in other apps